 Fragrance formulas are often protected as trade secrets.
-That means you’ll almost always see the generic term "fragrance" or "perfume" on a label without information about the actual chemicals.
+This means you’ll almost always see the generic term "fragrance" or "perfume" on a product label without information about the actual fragrance ingredients that create the scent.
 At Seventh Generation we believe consumers have a Right to Know what is in the products they purchase.
-We use only essential oils and botanical extracts as fragrance ingredients, and we list all of them on our product labels.
+We use only essential oils and botanical extracts to create our scents, and we list these fragrance ingredients on our product labels.

-The European Union (EU) has requires labeling fragrance allergens on cosmetic and detergent products.
+The European Union (EU) requires labeling of certain fragrance allergens on cosmetic and detergent products.
 This labeling must occur if the concentration of the allergen exceeds 100 parts per million (ppm), or 0.01% for a rinse-off product, and 10 ppm, or 0.001% for a leave-on product.
-When a fragrance allergen is present in a Seventh Generation cleaner it is because that allergen naturally occurs as a component of the essential oils used to fragrance our product.
-To help our consumers with sensitive skin and allergies, we voluntarily comply with the EU fragrance allergen directive and list those allergens on our product label.
+To help our consumers with sensitive skin and allergies, we voluntarily follow the requirements of the EU Cosmetics Regulation and EU Detergent Regulation in listing these fragrance allergens on our product labels.

-To learn more about the fragrance allergens designated by the EU, see http://ec.europa.eu/enterprise/sectors/chemicals/files/legislation/allergenic_subst_en.pdf.
+To learn more about the fragrance allergens designated by the EU, see: